daonb/opencode/README.md

 For more info on how to configure opencode [**head over to our docs**](https://opencode.ai/docs).

+#### Custom Commands

+Create your own slash commands using simple markdown files.
+Perfect for automating workflows and sharing team processes.

+📖 **[Custom Commands Guide](CUSTOM_COMMANDS.md)** - Learn how to create and use custom commands

 ### Contributing

 opencode is an opinionated tool so any fundamental feature needs to go through a